 Then I bought some small clothes pins to keep my pictures an reminders attached.
 I am sure I will fill this board in no time!

 If you like this project, pin it for later!
-And don’t forget to sign up to for our emails and get a freebie!
-We are not spammy, you will only hear from us when it’s something worth sharing!
+And don’t forget to join my email list .I’m not spammy, you will only hear from me when it’s something worth sharing!

 Until next time,